-- It should have a label certifying that it meets applicable Federal Motor Vehicle Safety Standards (FMVSS 213-80) or in Canada, CMVSS 213. - Make sure the child restraint system is appropriate for the child's height, weight and development the label required by the standard or regulation, or instructions for infant restraints, typically provide this information. - In using any child restraint system, we urge you to carefully look over the instructions that are provided with the restraint.
-Be sure you understand them and can use the device properly and safely in this vehicle. - If your child restraint requires a top tether strap, consult your authorized Volvo dealer for top tether anchorage and installation information pg.
-28 Seat belts
+• It should have a label certifying that it meets applicable Federal Motor Vehicle Safety Standards (FMVSS 213-80) - or in Canada, CMVSS 213.

+• Make sure the child restraint system is appropriate for the child's height, weight and development - the label required by the standard or regulation, or instructions for infant restraints, typically provide this information.

+• In using any child restraint system, we urge you to carefully look over the instructions that are provided with the restraint.
+Be sure you understand them and can use the device properly and safely in this vehicle.

+• A misused child restraint can result in increased injuries for both the infant or child and other occupants in the vehicle.

 When a child has outgrown the child safety seat (approximately 4-5 years of age, depending on size) you should use the rear seat with the standard seat belt fastened.
 The best way to protect the child here is to place the child on a cushion so that the seat lap belt is as far down on the hips as possible.
-A safety cushion for this purpose can be obtained from your Volvo dealer.
+A specially designed and tested safety cushion for this purpose can be obtained from your Volvo dealer.
+If necessary, an extra seat is available for use in the luggage compartment of station wagon models.
+This seat is designed for two children, each up to 80 lbs. in weight and up to 53 inches in height.